 Your product is sh*t, marketing won’t help

-It’s a harsh statement I know, by the end of this you will see the problem areas and how to cut out the need for ridiculous levels of marketing for an early stage product.
+It’s a harsh statement I know, but by the end of this article you will see the problem areas and how to cut out the need for ridiculous levels of marketing for an early stage product.

-At it’s core a new product or solution should include some function of built in growth and marketing.
+At its core a new product or solution should include some function of built-in growth and marketing.
 Consideration to audiences and the resolution of a problem are integral to the success of any startup/product.
 More often than not startups are building ‘growth teams’ that claim to be able to sell water to a well instead of building out a product that markets itself.
 Resolving your product will see you achieve real sustainable growth that doesn’t require ‘hacking’.
 Here’s how some of the best have done it and why it’s flipping advertising on its head.

 “If your product is good it doesn’t have to be great” — Paul Buchheit, creator of Gmail & Google AdSense